tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ### Metadata

-Metadata of an alarm is static information about an alarm such as name, description, subsystem, component, etc. This information is not supposed to change during runtime.
+Metadata of an alarm is static information about an alarm such as name, description, subsystem, component, etc. This information is not changed during runtime.
-Since the metadata is static, entire metadata of an alarm is stored against a single redis key in json format.
+Since the metadata is static, entire metadata of an alarm is stored against a single redis key in json format for easy retrieval.
 The key name is formed with pattern: `metadata-[SUBSYSTEM_NAME]-[COMPONENT_NAME]-[ALARM_NAME]` e.g. `metadata-nfiraos-trombone-tromboneaxislowlimitalarm`.

-This sample json below, shows structure of typical alarm metadata
+The sample json below, shows structure of typical alarm metadata

 ```json
 {